 - 1 tablespoon dark soy sauce

-- 2 tablespoons Shaoxing wine (see note above)
+- 2 tablespoons Shaoxing wine (see note)

 - 2 tablespoons Chinese rice vinegar or distilled white vinegar